CCurl/c3/README.md

 loop     (--)              Increment I, jump to DO if I < T.
 -loop    (--)              Decrement I, jump to DO if I > T.
 ' xxx    (--xt fl f)       Find word 'xxx' in the dictionary.
-            NOTE: Words like IF/THEN and BEGIN/WHILE are not in the base c3.
+        NOTE: Words like IF/THEN/EXIT and BEGIN/WHILE are not in the base c3.
-                  They are defined in core.f
+              They are just words that are defined in core.f

 *** REGISTERS ***
 +regs    (--)              Save the current registers.